-The network layer takes care of the accessibility and data governance of the underlying data layer.
-It consists of network nodes which all contain parts of the decentralized database and store graphs of the data.
+The network layer takes care of the node communication and network lookups of the underlying data layer.
 Access to the data is achieved through the provided data exchange API.

-The peer to peer network is built on a distributed hash table based on Kademlia which is responsible for efficient routing within the network.
-The messages between peers are signed, while the Kademlia node ID presents a valid Ethereum address which the node is able to spend from.
+The peer to peer network is built based on S/Kademlia which is responsible for efficient routing within the network.
+The messages between peers are signed, while the Kademlia node ID presents the OriginTrail Node ID, contained in the node Profile.
 This enforces long-term identity and helps with Kademlia routing and Eclipse attacks.

 The peer-to-peer decentralized network operates as a serverless supply chain data storage, validation and serving network with built in fault-tolerance, DDoS resistance, tamper-proof resistance and self-sustaining based on the incentive system explained in this document.